mtlynch/mtlynch.io/content/posts/nixos-pi4/index.md

 ## Boot your NixOS system

+Power on your Raspberry Pi.
 If everything went well, you should see a boot sequence like the following:

 {{<video src="nixos-21.11-successful-boot.mp4" max-width="800px" caption="A successful boot of the NixOS 21.11 microSD image on a Raspberry Pi 4.">}}